-Vegetables are like nature’s multivitamin.
-They provide a perfect balance of vitamins and minerals to support the body.
+Vegetables provide a perfect balance of vitamins and minerals to support the body.
 They are also a great source of fiber, carbohydrate and some protein.
-Veggies provide benefits that other food groups do not.
-Fruits and veggies are not the same.
+They provide benefits that other food groups do not.
+Fruits and vegetables are not the same.

-It is important to create an environment that encourages even the pickiest children to try new vegetables.
+Create a setting that helps even a picky child try new vegetables.
 Picky eating often starts in the toddler and preschool years.
 This is when children want to be more independent in feeding themselves.
-Parents can support these desires by knowing the different feeding roles.
+Parents can support them by knowing the feeding roles.
 Parents control the what, when, where and how food is served.
 A child controls how much is eaten.

 A good goal is 1 to 1 ½ cups of vegetables every day.
 This can be divided into three ½-cup servings throughout the day.
-Vegetable juices should be limited to ½ cup per day.
+Limit vegetable juices to ½ cup per day.
 Children may eat more on a “hungry” day and less on a “not-hungry” day.
 The average is what counts!

 Children do well when they are on a schedule.
-Routine eating with scheduled meal and snack times promotes healthy habits and discourages grazing.
+Routine eating with scheduled meal and snack times promotes healthy habits.
 It is also best to:

-Eat at a table away from distractions like TV, phones and other electronics.
+Eat at a table away from things like TV, phones and other electronics.